Nick Penniman, Executive Director

 Cindy Burnette, Executive Assistant

-Cynthia comes from an arts management and performance background holding positions as executive director, company manager, development coordinator and House manager in various theaters throughout New England, New York and Virginia.
-Cynthia earned a Bachelor of Arts in music and theater from Syracuse University’s College of Visual and Performing Arts.
+Cindy comes from an arts management and performance background holding positions as executive director, company manager, development coordinator and House manager in various theaters throughout New England, New York and Virginia.
+Cindy earned a bachelor of arts in music and theater from Syracuse University’s College of Visual and Performing Arts.

 Cory Hodson, Fundraising and Development Intern